Free-carrier-induced nonlinear dynamics in hybrid graphene-based photonic waveguides: Introduction

 Here, we investigate the ultrafast nonlinear dynamics of intense infrared radiation pulses propagating in a photonic waveguide covered by graphene, unveiling the role played by FCs in the spectral modulation observed.
-Within the MDF framework governing graphene infrared response, we derive a Generalized Nonlinear Schr\"{o}dinger Equation (GNLSE) accounting for graphene Kerr nonlinearity, saturable absorption and ultrafast dynamics of the photo-generated FCs.
-We further investigate soliton dynamics through a semi-analytical technique based on Lagrange's variational method to theoretically capture the effect produced by FCs, deriving a set of ordinary differential equations describing the evolution of soliton parameters \cite{Bondeson1979,GPA}.
-Our calculations reveal that photo-generated FCs produce a peculiar signature in the temporal dynamics of optical solitons that undergo a substantial spectral-blueshift accompanied by a temporal acceleration over propagation.
-Such a blueshift arises from the pulse self-action through a self-induced asymmetric refractive index temporal modulation produced by the photo-generated FCs.
-Our analytical predictions are confirmed by direct numerical simulations of the GNLSE, and indicate that photonic waveguides covered by graphene offer a promising platform for integrated spectral modulation of infrared radiation.
+Within the MDF framework governing the graphene infrared response, we derive a generalized nonlinear Schr\"{o}dinger equation (GNLSE) accounting for the graphene Kerr nonlinearity, saturable absorption, and ultrafast dynamics of the photogenerated FCs.
+We further investigate soliton dynamics through a semianalytical technique based on Lagrange's variational method to theoretically capture the effect produced by FCs, deriving a set of ordinary differential equations describing the evolution of soliton parameters \cite{Bondeson1979,GPA}.
+Our calculations reveal that photogenerated FCs produce a peculiar signature in the temporal dynamics of optical solitons that undergo a substantial spectral blueshift accompanied by a temporal acceleration over propagation.
+Such a blueshift arises from the pulse self-action through a self-induced asymmetric refractive index temporal modulation produced by the photogenerated FCs.
+Our analytical predictions are confirmed by direct numerical simulations of the GNLSE and indicate that photonic waveguides covered by graphene offer a promising platform for integrated spectral modulation of infrared radiation.